TonyBardo/TonyBardo/README.md

 ---

 ### 🔬 About Me

-After more than a decade in academia ([CV](https://github.com/TonyBardo/TonyBardo/blob/main/academic_cv.pdf)), I'm transitioning to industry with a focus on turning complex data into actionable real-world insights.
-My background blends a strong foundation in data storytelling with deep expertise in statistical modeling, making insights technically sound and widely accessible.
+I am a data scientist specializing in the measurement and modeling of human experience, behavior, and organizational systems.

+With over 15 years of experience in quantitative research and applied analytics, I design rigorous modeling strategies to translate complex, real-world data into actionable insights.
+My work has focused on healthcare analytics, organizational systems, and large-scale survey and administrative datasets.

 🔍 I’m especially passionate about:
 - Wrangling messy real-world data to uncover patterns and drive decisions
 - Designing rigorous analyses that yield practical value
 - Bridging technical precision with clear compelling communication

-I'm currently building an open portfolio to showcase how my expertise translates into problem solving using industry-standard tools 🛠
+Primary Tools 🛠

 <table>
   <tr>